Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Dubai International trip.
-A flight at noon will more often than not be of higher cost.
+At the moment, flights at noon are likely to offer the best value for money for your Dubai International trip.
+A flight in the morning will more often than not be of higher cost.

 One of the seven emirates of the United Arab Emirates, Dubai is a wealthy player in this oil-producing region.
 The city is one of most visited in the world; in fact, Dubai relies on tourism, and has marketed itself as the “shopping capital” of the Middle East.
 Indeed Dubai International Airport’s duty-free areas are a major tourist attraction in their own right.
 The airport is a major aviation hub in the area, and one of the biggest airports in the world by passenger volume.